krivenko/som/doc/guide/basic.rst

 solution must satisfy :math:`\chi[A_j] \leq \chi_c^\mathrm{abs}` and :math:`\chi[A_j] \leq \min_j(\chi[A_j]) \chi_c^\mathrm{rel}`.

-The good solutions are then combined to form a final solution,
+The good solutions are then combined to form a *final solution*,

 .. math::